Mortal Kombat Main Character Index

 - Humble Pie: Johnny's Tower Ending in 11 vaguely hints to a key moment post-Shinnok that truly changed Johnny from the Hollywood glory hound to the true Champion of Earthrealm and supportive father/father figure he was in X and onward.

 - I Hate Past Me: Has shades of this when he runs into his younger self in 11.
-Johnny is fully aware of what an egotistical asshole he used to be and the older and far more mature Cage Senior is incredibly frustrated with his younger self's Arrogant Kung-Fu Guy attitude.
-He even refers to his younger self as his evil twin.
+Johnny is fully aware of what an egotistical asshole he used to be, and the older and far more mature Cage Senior is incredibly frustrated with his younger self's Arrogant Kung-Fu Guy attitude, even referring to him as his evil twin.
+In Johnny's story chapter, young Johnny even ends up being his first opponent after his movie-star entitlement and disrespect leads him to go too far and make an embarrassing crude remark about Sonya.

 - Improbable Weapon User: 11 adds an arsenal of silly weapons for him to use in combat, including trophies, cameras with the flash on, stunt doubles, and in one Brutality, a boom mic.

-- Ink-Suit Actor: Cage's MK1 Movie skin uses the voice and likeness of Linden Ashby reprising the role.
+- Ink-Suit Actor: Cage's 11 "Movie" skin uses the voice and likeness of Linden Ashby, his actor in Mortal Kombat: The Movie, reprising the role.

 - Insane Troll Logic: He is flabbergasted how Shao Kahn is not a Shokan (to Shao's annoyed bewilderment), even claiming to lose sleep over it.